HamiltonMultimedia/hello-world/README.md

 Hello World,

-I'm a React-Native, React Web, Node.js and Javascript developer.
+I'm a React-Native, React Web, Node.js and JavaScript developer.

 Here is where I store ideas, resources, or even share and discuss things with others.